Poikilos/TemperatureTowerProcessor/readme.md

 - Click the "Generate" button.
 - A new gcode file should appear, automatically named containing the temperature range you specified.
 3D print that file.
   - You will usually get an "INFO" message saying that only a certain number of levels will be present.
 That is expected.
 The top of the tower will have a hole, but that is normal.
 The program doesn't manipulate the gcode, other than changing and inserting temperatures and removing commands past the level you need.

-## Configurable Compact Temperature Calibration Tower
-based on "Smart compact temperature calibration tower"

-### Differences in Poikilos' remix
-- Make a tower without numbers so that it can be configured in one step (after you have gcode) using my TemperatureTowerProcessor GUI
-- Make the base larger as a heat shield for soft materials requiring cooling.

 ## Custom Tower